 Generally, it is recommendable to archive all your search requests for future audits.
 Our API response contains all the search parameters that were used for the search and so delivers all data necessary for a comprehensive archiving and auditable process.

-For a very simple workflow example using only low/no-code tools see our doc on How to integrate our API with any CRM system.
+For a very simple workflow example using only low/no-code tools see our doc on How to integrate our API with Low-Code Tools.

 It’s important to note that an alert that is generated during screening, indicating a match between a customer or business partner and a record on a sanctions list, is not necessarily an indication of a sanctions risk.
 It needs to be verified, confirmed, or discounted using additional information to determine whether the match is true or a false positive.

 Manually review all of the client identity information you hold against the information within the sanctions list.
 You may also wish to approach your client for additional information.

 If the individual or entity matches all of the information on the list, it is likely a positive match and needs to be reported to your internal compliance team and/or you need to file a Suspicious Activity Report (SAR).
 All transactions with this client or business partner should be suspended.